 Rajesh Koothrappali is so shy around girls that he can't talk in their presence.
 Some girls find him interesting and cute, for instance the chick from university who found his Green Lantern battery really cool.
 And gosh, he was once hitting on Summer Glau, and she found him adorable and charming!

-Howard's girlfriend Bernadette.
+Howard's girlfriend and later wife Bernadette.
 She's a petite and cute woman, and her squeaky voice is adorably weird.
 We see on-screen her ex who is a dashing man, and Howard's friend develops a crush on her because she's always so nice to him.
 Just don't make her mad or upset Howard in front of her.

 Intern Vincent Nigel-Murrey.
 His tendency to enthusiastically spout off interesting but useless bits of trivia is adorkable in the extreme.